The roof accounts for as much as 25 to 40 percent of your home’s visible exterior and plays a key role in how your home

 What to expect: This guide offers practical and proven tips for choosing the right asphalt shingle color to achieve that WOW effect in highlighting the beauty of your home.

-The advice provided below will help your achieve visual harmony with respect to how well the roof color integrates with the rest of your home’s exterior and its surrounding environment.
+The advice provided below will help you achieve the visual harmony with respect to how well the roof color integrates with the rest of your home’s exterior and its surrounding environment.
 Let’s get started.

 Coordinate with Siding and Shutters

 Interior designers don’t just randomly pick pretty colors for flooring, cabinets, countertops and walls without regard to the big picture.

 All colors must work together to achieve a whole that is visually coordinated and appealing.

 The same is true for your home’s exterior.
 First, the roof color should be dissimilar enough to provide contrast.